 Anneke was a superstar volunteer at the Tantramar WCE.
 She started helping out with wetland stations in Grade 9 and was a dedicated "Wethead" throughout her high school career.
 Her love of birds led her to help with beginner birding, swallow box building and waterfowl banding, all of which she tackled with great commitment and enthusiasm.
 Anneke is excited to follow in her father's footsteps and work towards a career in conservation at the University of Prince Edward Island.

 Bachelor of Science student at the University of New Brunswick, former participant of the Fredericton WCE

 Emily became a master problem-solver at the Fredericton WCE.
 She took on the challenge of working on the "Tentacle Shield", a water quality monitoring device set up to take measurements at Corbett Brook.
 After weeks of trial and error, and a few setbacks, she found and fixed the problems in the code.
-Her curiosity, determination and strong work ethic allowed her to perservere and make the project the best its ever been.
 She is proud of her accomplishments looks forward to tackling new conservation problems at the University of New Brunswick.